moby/moby/docs/sources/use/chef.md

 > **Note**:
 > Please note this is a community contributed installation path.
 The only
-> ‘official’ installation is using the
+> `official` installation is using the
 > [*Ubuntu*](../../installation/ubuntulinux/#ubuntu-linux) installation
 > path.
 This version may sometimes be out of date.

 ## Requirements

-To use this guide you’ll need a working installation of [Chef](http://www.getchef.com/).
+To use this guide you'll need a working installation of [Chef](http://www.getchef.com/).
 This cookbook supports a variety of operating systems.